gavin-research/yui-docs/README.md

 - `npx truffle test test/2-ibc1.test.js --network=ibc0 --compile-none --migrate-none`

 These tests allow first to give access to Bob to Alice salted hash.
 Then Bob sends a token from Blockchain A and it arrives to Blockchain B through the IBC.
 The salted hash is immediately returned to Blockchain A automatically through the same IBC, so the owner can see they have the salted hash now on Blockchain A.

+You can execute the following tests for the connection IBC2-IBC1 from *samples/minitoken-ethereum-ethereum* to check the functioning of the project:

+- `npx truffle exec test/9-volcado.js --network=ibc0`
+- `npx truffle test test/9-volcado.test.js --network=ibc0 --compile-none --migrate-none`

+These tests allow you to send a new issued certificate data from the private blockchain with SCVolcado to the IBC1 SCStorage.

 # YUI